 d.
 When possible, departments will consider replacing or augmenting textbooks with high-quality Open Educational Resources (OERs).
 Any OER so chosen should be approved by the department or faculty content expert, and a list of such OERs should be maintained along with the department-approved list of textbooks.

-One textbook, or set of textbooks, and/or instructional materials should be adopted by the department (or faculty content expert) for each course.
-The department will maintain a current list of adopted books and/or instructional materials.
+When possible, the same textbook, set of textbooks, and/or instructional materials should be adopted by the department (or faculty content expert) for each course and courses with multiple sections.

-For courses taught in multiple sections, the same textbook(s), or a department-approved list of textbook choices and/or instructional materials should be adopted for all sections.
+Each department will maintain a current list of adopted textbooks and/or instructional materials.
+This list will indicate Low Cost Text (LCT) and Open Educational Resources (OER) textbooks and instructional materials (see Appendix ISP170A.1).

+Each department will place one copy of all required and recommended texts and instructional material on Course Reserves in CCC Library or in the department office.
+Faculty are encouraged to place print copies of all required and recommended online resources (e.g., Open Educational Resources (OER), Inclusive Access/First Day™, eBooks) on Course Reserves for hard-copy consultation.

 Any textbook and/or instructional materials adopted as “required” (that is, required to purchase) must be integral to the course.
-Every effort should be made to avoid students purchasing books that will not be used or that are not necessary for their success in the class.
+Every effort should be made to avoid requiring students to purchase material that will not be used or that is not necessary for success in the course.

 Because of the potential conflict of interest when an instructor assigns a text from which s/he will profit, all faculty-authored texts will be reviewed by the department chair and dean (or director/supervisor) before being adopted for use.
 A faculty-authored text is defined as a full-length work that has been written by a faculty member currently teaching at Clackamas Community College, regardless of whether the text is self-published (printing costs borne by the author) or released by an outside academic publisher.
 The department chair and dean (or director/supervisor) will examine the text prior to adoption to determine text quality and copyright compliance and to ensure that the adoption is ethical and shows no conflict of interest.